GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 #### Before you begin

 1. [Register with Business Messages](https://developers.google.com/business-communications/business-messages/guides/set-up/register).
-1. Once registered, follow the instructions to [enable the APIs for your project](https://developers.google.com/business-communications/business-messages/guides/set-up/register#enable-api).

 #### Configure your webhook
 You must specify your webhook URL in order to start receiving messages for the Business Messages agent you create.